-- Ability to handle confidential information with tact and discretion and recognizes the confidential nature of ArtCenter business
+- Handle all information with tact and discretion and recognizes the confidential nature of ArtCenter business

-- Demonstrated experience in and a commitment to diversity, and the ability to establish and maintain effective working relationships within ArtCenter’s diverse communities; students, alumni, faculty, administrators and employers
+- Demonstrated experience in and a commitment to diversity, and the ability to establish and maintain effective working relationships within ArtCenter’s diverse communities

 - Experience in art and design education